This Easy Homemade Soft Scrub gets two kinds of ick out of your house–toxic chemical “ick” and bathroom “ick.”

 You can also put some of this all natural diy soft scrub cleaner on the area you want to clean, the scrub with a cloth, sponge, pad, or brush.

-This Tub and Tile Scrubbing Tool is a great option for tackling tough jobs - and I wonder if you could use your own scrubbing pads to replace the ones it comes with!
+This Tub and Tile Scrubbing Tool is a great option for tackling tough jobs.

 Do Peroxide or Vinegar Make This Scrub Work Better?